hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_close_up_of_a_seagull_in_flight_b6ed2855-fc11-482d-bb90-22a09000e3c1-0_3.content.md

 ## Contact Us

 We're always happy to hear from our customers!
-If you have any questions or feedback about our Beach Vibes Background, please don't hesitate to contact us at [email protected].
+If you have any questions or feedback about our Beach Vibes Background, please don't hesitate to contact us at me@pavolhejny.com.
 We'll get back to you as soon as possible.

 ---